jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Skim the narrative

-The topics in this book are presented in a deliberate order, with a narrative through line that could be read from beginning to end.
+The topics in this book are presented in a deliberate order, with a narrative through line that can be read from beginning to end.

 But perhaps more practically,
 each section starts out simply and gets denser and more complex as it proceeds.